yodrew/darkroomretreat/manuscript/water.md

 ~/~

 That's the state of my art of low-cost, off-grid, DIY darkroom design and construction.
 As always, the principles involved (like, water flows downhill) are infinitely adaptable.
 Check back for the latest developments.
-If you design something simpler, faster, cheaper, more effective, more elegant, or just different, please let me know.
+If you design something simpler, faster, cheaper, more effective, or more elegant, please let me know.
 See [____open-source____](#open-source) _-e_.

 ~/~